jonathansampson/twitter-extras/README.md

 ### Version 3.3

 Removes *Dynamic Timecode* support (introduced in updates 3.2, 3.2.1, and 3.2.2) as this feature is now natively supported on X/Twitter.

+### Version 3.4

+Removed all instances of twitter.com, and replaced with x.com.

 ## Version 2.0